brooklynrail/brooklynrail-platform/content/people/laura-henrikson.md

 first_name: Laura
 last_name: Henrikson
 pronouns: she/hers
-short_bio: Poet **Laura Henriksen** is the author of several chapbooks, including _Agata_, _Canadian Girlfriends_, and _October Poems_.
-Her writing
+short_bio: "**Laura Henriksen**’s first book, _Laura’s Desires_, is forthcoming
-  can be found in _LitHub_, the _Brooklyn Rail_, _Newest York_, and other
-  places.
-She lives in Lenapehoking-Sunset Park, and works at The Poetry Project as the Director of Learning & Community Engagement.
+  from Nightboat Books, and an excerpt is available now as a chaplet from Belladonna*.
+Her writing can be found in LitHub, The Brooklyn Rail, Cul-de-Sac of Blood, and other places.
+She lives in Sunset Park, Lenapehoking, teaches writing at Pratt Institute, and works as the Program Director of The Poetry Project."
 portraits:
   - media: 2021/07/laura-henrikson
 rail_contributor_url: https://brooklynrail.org/contributor/laura-henriksen